-OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR ANNOUNCES $4M IN GEER INNOVATION GRANTS FOR HAWAI’I SCHOOLS, EDUCATIONAL ENTITIESPosted on May 12, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR ANNOUNCES $4M IN GEER INNOVATION GRANTS FOR HAWAI’I SCHOOLS, EDUCATIONAL ENTITIESPosted on May 12, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 For VIDEO click here